 Balancing nutrients and minimizing organic pollutants, such as phenols and chemicals, are key to thriving ecosystems.

-Dawn Reinhold, assistant professor in the Michigan State University (MSU) Department of Biosystems and Agricultural Engineering (BAE), is researching how to do this naturally by optimizing nutrients and removing pollutants through duckweed — a small, intrusive, flowering aquatic plant.
+Dawn Reinhold, associate professor in the Michigan State University (MSU) Department of Biosystems and Agricultural Engineering (BAE), is researching how to do this naturally by optimizing nutrients and removing pollutants through duckweed — a small, intrusive, flowering aquatic plant.

 This four-year, $750,000 U.S. Department of Agriculture (USDA) project is a collaboration with the City University of New York (CUNY) Brooklyn College.